-Take your baby to your nearest hospital’s accident and emergency department straight away.
+Take your baby to your nearest doctor straight away.

-Dial 111 for urgent medical help if your baby is unconscious or having breathing trouble (see Emergencies - dialling 111 on this website).
+Dial 111 within New Zealand for urgent medical help if your baby is unconscious or having breathing trouble.
+Use the appropriate emergency number in other countries.

 Don’t let guilt or fear get in the way of your child’s health.
 If your baby has a serious head injury because they have been shaken, it will only get worse without treatment.
 Early medical attention may save your baby’s life and prevent serious long-term problems.